kalyan021004/WineQuality_PR/README.md

-# 🍷 Wine Quality Classification – Complete Project (ALL-IN-ONE README)
+# Wine Quality Classification – Complete Project

 This README contains **everything required for your project submission**, including: